 Intellectual property is usually near the bottom of the business radar.
-Small businesses and nonprofits often have little (or no) marketing budget.
-They rely instead on Do-It-Yourself promotions for their products and services.
+Small businesses and nonprofits usually operate on a shoestring marketing budget.
+They rely on word-of-mouth and Do-It-Yourself promotions to market their products and services.
 Kudos to those with the time and talent to do so, but be aware of intellectual property laws if you do.

 Small business owners and nonprofits have a duty to understand basic intellectual property law.
-At the very least, they shoudl be aware of the basics and know when to ask questions.
-Willful ignorance is not an excuse to misappropriating someone else’s intellectual property.
+At the very least, they should be aware of their basic legal responsiblities and know when to ask questions.
+Willful ignorance does not excuse misappropriating someone else’s intellectual property.

 What is intellectual property?

 In very, very general terms, it is something for which you can obtain a patent, trademark, or copyright.
 With a patent, trademark, or copyright you receive legal protections that limit how and when others can use your property.